 In other words, a function that describes what "out there in the world" (object shape, lighting, etc.) causes the image intensities observed.
-This is also the problem of "virtual reality".
+This is also the problem of creating "virtual reality".

-The causal structure leading to the data (image) is well-defined, hence generative model.

-The figure below shows how one might specify a set of "knobs" S when synthesizing or generating stimuli I (which could include image and haptic information) using scene descriptions:
+The causal structure leading to the data (image) is well-defined, providing a one-to-one generative model from scene description to image pattern.
+The figure below shows how one might specify a set of "knobs" S when synthesizing or generating stimuli I (which could include image, as well as other sensory patterns, such as tactile ones) using scene descriptions: